 I wanted to share some more information from this article.
 There were samples from the London Tower, Hampton Court, Orford Castle, Conway Town Hall, and Carlisle Castle.
 Hampton Court had two samples and Carlisle Castle had three.
 The Orford Castle result is the one Fomenko mentioned and it’s by far the result with the largest error.

 Here are the results by smallest to largest error, excluding the error margins.
-The true age is followed by the carbon age, which is followed by the error:
+The true age is followed by the carbon age:

 These results further go to contradict Fomenko’s Claim 2.
-Although none of the results were correct, they were closer than over 1000 to 2000 years difference.
+Although none of the results were correct, not all of them were over a thousand years off the mark.
 This does make me suspicious that Fomenko purposefully ignored this information to try and mislead people.
 Alternatively, it makes me wonder if Fomenko even read the paper or if someone else shared with him the information.
 If he did read it, I don’t think he comprehended the contents.

 Nature No. 225: https://www.nature.com/nature/volumes/225/issues/5236